- 1 What is Management Consulting?

 - The 747 can be full with passengers, void of passengers, and void of chairs, washrooms etc. (note that some of these scenarios are uncommon and may help you exhibit your out-of-the-box problem solving skills)

-- The basketball can be inflated or deflated, while deflated it can be neatly stacked or randomly stacked (note that the stacking orientation is contingent upon state of inflation, this gives the interviewee a chance to show the interviewer the depth of your logic)
+- The basketball can be inflated or deflated, while deflated it can be neatly stacked or randomly oriented (note that the stacking orientation is contingent upon state of inflation, this gives the interviewee a chance to show the interviewer the depth of your logic)

 - Roughly estimate the volume of the 747 (you can assume cylinder) and the volume of a basketball, and divide to get the answer (here is when mental math and common sense comes in, the interviewer wants to see quick calculations and a reasonable estimate on the volume)